 Example:

 After years of dealing with a manipulative family member, Lisa decided to limit contact.
-While it was difficult, she felt a sense of relief and freedom afterward.
+While it was difficult, she felt a sense of relief and freedom afterward a powerful example of how to react to a manipulator by setting firm boundaries and prioritizing emotional well-being.

 Take Back Your Power